Blue Ridge Partners/Insights/Quality of Revenue (QoR) Diligence/Don’t Miss a Month: How Early Value-Creation Planning Drives Top-Quartile Returns

 Executive Takeaways

-• Start growth planning before close—use diligence to build the fact base and align stakeholders.
+• Start growth planning before close – use diligence to build the commercial fact base and align the deal team and management.

-• Treat Quality of Revenue (QoR) diligence as the bridge from deal to execution: it equips Day-1 decisions on GTM, pricing, and resourcing.
+• Treat Quality of Revenue (QoR) diligence as the bridge between underwriting and execution: it equips Day 1 decisions on GTM, pricing, and resourcing.

 • Launch the highest-impact growth initiatives immediately post-close to accelerate time-to-value and strengthen DPI.